Reckless (1984 film)

 Reckless is a 1984 American romantic drama film starring Aidan Quinn and Daryl Hannah.
 The film was directed by James Foley and written by Chris Columbus, in their directing and screenwriting debuts respectively.
 The film's soundtrack included music by Kim Wilde, INXS, Romeo Void, Bob Seger and Thomas Newman.
-It was shot in the Appalachian Mountains and Rust Belt of Steubenville, Ohio, Weirton, West Virginia and Mingo Junction, Ohio.

 Plot

-Teenage outcast and football player Johnny Rourke (Aidan Quinn) falls for upper-class cheerleader Tracey Prescott (Daryl Hannah).
-She's officially dating his teammate Randy Daniels (Adam Baldwin).
+Teenage outcast and football player Johnny Rourke falls for upper-class cheerleader Tracey Prescott.
+She is officially dating his teammate Randy Daniels.
 A random draw at the high school 'Tin Can-Can' dance pairs Johnny and Tracey.

 Worlds collide and opposites attract as they connect on the dance floor.
 Jealous Randy picks a fight with Johnny, the coach intervenes, and Johnny leaves in a huff.
 Tracey follows, and he offers to take her out on his motorbike.
 He shows her his lookout spot, and they talk about their future plans.

-The next day at school Johnny gets a call from the mill, as his dad is too drunk.
+The next day at school Johnny gets a call from the mill, as his dad is too drunk to work.
 It causes him to be late to practice, so the coach berates him.
-When he doesn't divulge why, he's kicked off the team.
-Arriving home in a belligerent mood, he argues with his dad, who smashes his stereo and throws him out.
+When he does not divulge why, he is kicked off the team.
+Arriving home in a belligerent mood, he argues with his father, who smashes his stereo and throws him out.

-At home, Tracey talks to her mom lamenting that she's considered to be the perfect daughter.
-She tears out of her drive and down the road.
-Johnny detects her inquietude, follows closely, then he gets her to stop so he can man her car.
+At home, Tracey talks to her mom, lamenting that she is considered to be the perfect daughter.
+She tears out of her driveway and down the road.
+Johnny detects her inquietude, follows closely, then he gets her to stop.

 They sneak into the high school.
-Reading his file as anti-social and potentially dangerous since his mother's abandonment, Johnny and Tracey go on a rampage.
-They strew file contents throughout the halls, freeing the animals and creatures in biology, smash trophy cases, strip and jump into the pool, where he kisses her, Finding the place he's been sleeping, they finally are intimate.
+Reading his file identifying him as anti-social and potentially dangerous since his mother's abandonment, Johnny and Tracey go on a rampage.
+They strew file contents throughout the halls, freeing the animals and creatures in the biology classroom, smash trophy cases, strip and jump into the pool, where he kisses her, and they later sleep together.